Monzo Review: Should you make the switch?

 • Freeze and unfreeze their card via your Monzo app (or theirs)

-Once your child turns 16, they'll be able to open a Monzo 16-17 account which gives them more freedom.
+Once your child turns 16, they'll be able to open a Monzo 16-17 account which gives them more freedom, or they can keep their Under 16 account until they are 18.
 More on this option below.

 Monzo 16-17 account